8. Electromagnetic sources¶

 predefined antennas are suitable.
 An antenna is a named group child of

-/electromagneticSource/antenna
+/electromagneticSource/antenna category.

 An antenna is defined by some electrical characteristics and radiating characteristics.